 Assessment Related RequirementsAn aggregate score of 50% is required to pass the course.

-SubmissionAssignments must be given to the lecturer in person or left in the box outside the lecturer's office by the given due time.
+SubmissionHomework assignments must either be given to the lecturer in person or left in the box outside the lecturer's office by the given due time.
 Failure to meet the deadline without reasonable and verifiable excuse may result in a significant penalty for that assignment.
 The last day on which a miniproject may be submitted is the last teaching day of the semester.

 Grades for your performance in this course will be awarded in accordance with the following scheme: